Nome (Egypt): Dynastic Egypt

 The division of ancient Egypt into nomes can be traced back to the Early Dynastic period, before the Third Dynasty.
-One of the earliest direct attestation of the name of an Egyptian nome is an ink inscription on a jar found in the galleries beneath Djoser's pyramid and which may date to the reign of the Second Dynasty king Nynetjer.
+One of the earliest direct attestations of the name of an Egyptian nome is an ink inscription on a jar found in the galleries beneath Djoser's pyramid and which may date to the reign of the Second Dynasty king Nynetjer.
 Another attestation dates to the slightly later reign of Seth-Peribsen.